-Electronic drum sets have really come a long way.
-Ten years ago, a handful of drum companies had a monopoly on the market due to high development, manufacturing and distribution costs, and it seemed that even starter sets were beyond the budget of most aspiring drummers.
+Electric drum sets have come a long way.
+Ten years ago, a handful of drum companies had a monopoly on the market due to high development, manufacturing, and distribution costs.
+It seemed that even starter sets were beyond the budget of most aspiring drummers.

 When newbie drummers buy their first set, they are generally not looking to spend thousands of dollars.
-Most want to pitch in at the lower end of the cost spectrum and test the water, and their commitment to the hobby first.
-For many years, this was unattainable with electronic drums, but with the internet facilitating more aggressive pricing, digital learning, and a simple practical need to keep the volume down; electronic drums have become big business for the drum manufacturers, and the retail drum market as a whole.
+Most want to pitch in at the lower end of the cost spectrum and test their commitment to the hobby first.
+For many years, this was unattainable with electronic drums.
+Still, with the internet facilitating more aggressive pricing, digital learning, and a simple, practical need to keep the volume down, electronic drums have become big business for drum manufacturers and the retail drum market as a whole.

 Helpful related articles: